daniel-malka/web_project_3/README.md

 [Link to the project on Figma](https://www.figma.com/file/1zCYcflj6BJx5VqOvXU9nb/Sprint-3-From-Homeland-to-Homeland-desktop-mobile?node-id=0%3A1)

-link yo the project https://daniel-malka.github.io/web_project_3/
+github link to my project https://daniel-malka.github.io/web_project_3/

+ thanks for the review!
+ will use ul and article next project.. i had a rough (and fulfilling) time